 If the terms of a financial asset are modified, the Group evaluates whether the cash flows of the modified asset are substantially different.
 If the cash flows are substantially different, then the contractual rights to cash flows from the original financial asset are deemed to have expired.
 In this case, the original financial asset is derecognised and a new financial asset is recognised at fair value.

 (ii) Financial liabilities

 All financial liabilities are subsequently measured at amortised cost using the effective interest method.

-The Group's financial liabilities include accounts payable and accruals.
+The Group's financial liabilities include accounts payable and accruals, lease liabilities and bank overdraft.